jamen/ws-rate-limit/readme.md

 Apply rate limiting options on `ws` client

-**Note:** This will unset your `'message'` event handlers in order to create a new rate limited one wrapping it.
-Use `'newListener'` event to cache for unsetting.

 #### Parameters

  - `client` ([`WebSocket`](https://npmjs.com/ws)): A `ws` websocket client to apply rate limits